christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 specifically for immediate deployment.

-The most mobile of all is the "Very High Readiness Joint Task Force" which is able to deploy in less than two days, which is then supplemented by "Follow-Up" units of a slightly lower readiness.
+The most mobile of all is the "Very High Readiness Joint Task Force" which is able to deploy in less than two days, which is then supplemented by "Follow-On" units of a slightly lower readiness.

 During the time of deployment, the Panzergrenadierbrigade 37 „Freistaat Sachsen"